uni-js/universe/README.md

 ```

 and create a `.env` file, in the root of project folder,
-to specified data folder of the server and some other options.
+to specify data folder of the server and some other options.

 ```
 DB_LOCATION=./data/